 Worldwide, the memory of indescribable racial terror informs the climate grief of our people.

-For many people of color, their experiences with climate grief propel them into activism and politics.
+For many people of colour, their experiences with climate grief propel them into activism and politics.
 Andom Ghebreghiorgis, Congressional candidate for New York’s 16th District, recalls a trip he took to see his family in Eritrea in 2017, travelling from the capital Asmara to Keren.

 “We were leaving the Highlands and the mountains, going towards lower lands.
 My uncle was pointing out trees that another one my uncles—when he was governor of the area about 20 years ago—had planted as a reforestation effort,” Ghebreghiorgis told me.
 “But there weren’t many trees anymore.
 It was brown everywhere, and almost the entire land had turned into dust.”